Quansight-Labs/ndindex/docs/multiaxis-indices.md

 only allowed directly inside of square brackets.
 When Python parses `a[(1:, :, :-1)]`, it first looks at the inner `(1:, :, :-1)` and tries to parse that separately.
 But this is not valid syntax, because the `:` slice expressions are not directly inside of square brackets.
-To be sure, if you really need to do this, you can instead used the `slice` builtin function to create the equivalent tuple `(slice(1), slice(None, slice(None, -1))`.
-But this is far less readable than `1:, :, :-1`, so you should only do it if you are trying to generate an index object separately from the array you are indexing.
+If you really need to do this, you can instead used the `slice` builtin function to create the equivalent tuple `(slice(1), slice(None), slice(None, -1))`.
+But this is far less readable than `1:, :, :-1`, so you should only do it if you are trying to generate an index object separately from the array you are indexing (e.g., when using ndindex!).

 Now, let's go back and look at an example we just showed: